j-rheinheimer/Snake/README.md

 # Is this a python inside a python?

-If you do not knows how to program with python but wants to play the game, it's easy!
+If you do not know how to program with python but wants to play the game, it's easy!
 Do the following steps:

 ## Windows Tutorial